Church of England severs ties with payday lender Wonga

 In January, the Archbishop of Canterbury Justin Welby pledged to drive Britain's payday lenders out of business by supporting credit unions as an alternative.

-Britain's financial watchdog in June ordered Wonga to pay 2.6 million pounds in compensation to 45,000 customers for sending them fraudulent letters from non-existent law firms threatening legal action.
+Britain's financial watchdog in June ordered Wonga to pay 2.6 million pounds ($4.4 million) in compensation to 45,000 customers for sending them fraudulent letters from non-existent law firms threatening legal action.

 "The Church Commissioners no longer have any financial or any other interest in Wonga," the commissioners said in the statement.